onnx/onnx/docs/Operators.md

-  AveragePool consumes an input tensor X and applies average pooling across the the tensor according to kernel sizes, stride sizes, and pad lengths.
-   Average pooling consisting of averaging all values of a subset of the input tensor according to the kernel size and downsampling the data into the output tensor Y for further processing.
+  AveragePool consumes an input tensor X and applies average pooling across the the tensor according to kernel sizes, stride sizes, and pad lengths. average pooling consisting of computing the average on all values of a subset of the input tensor according to the kernel size and downsampling the data into the output tensor Y for further processing.

 #### Attributes